 Eng.
-José Ortiz informed the PREB that attorneys from Diaz and Vazquez Law Firm have "confirmed that if Naturgy holds the exclusive rights to the regasification facility, then the negotiation of the ECO PPOA and the Naturgy GSPA could fit within an exception to the competitive bidding process under the "one supply source" exception found in PREPA's Organic Act."
+José Ortiz informed the PREB that attorneys from Diaz and Vazquez have "confirmed that if Naturgy holds the exclusive rights to the regasification facility, then the negotiation of the ECO PPOA and the Naturgy GSPA could fit within an exception to the competitive bidding process under the "one supply source" exception found in PREPA's Organic Act."
 (Emphasis supplied).
 That is the extent of a legal opinion from Diaz and Vazquez that results in an overpayment of billions of dollars.
 There is no Diaz and Vázquez substantive opinion on any legal issue on record.

-More important is that even if the PREPA Law provides for "sole source exemption" to the RFP, the Regulation 8815, used to evaluate the contract, requires the RFP process with no exception.
+More important is that even if PREPA law provides for a "sole sources" exemption to the RFP the Regulation 8815, allegedly use to analyze the contract, requires RFP process with no exception.